close

 Support group interventions are usually based on the needs of a specific group.
 Groups vary in frequency, level of formality and mode of delivery.
 More formal support groups are frequently structured and facilitated by a professionally trained leader, whilst informal ones are often less structured, and usually facilitated by a layperson.
 The effectiveness and outcomes of these support groups usually vary and are based on the level of peer support for their members.
 As there is no standard approach to structuring and conducting support groups, there is a consistent acknowledgement that outcomes may be different for each group and setting.

 This evidence theme on support group interventions is a summary of one of the key topics identified by a scoping review of social isolation research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 We found two reviews that report on support group interventions.
 Overall, support groups increase social support and decrease feelings of isolation and loneliness among older people in residential care settings.
 More specifically: